Having more fun than a human being should be allowed to have.

 That's a problem.

-You start singling people out, you run the risk of forgetting people.
+You run the risk of forgetting people.

 I got some stuff left over from yesterday I want to get into.

-Get the cameras out of there, get the media out of there.
+Get the cameras out of there.

 They show up afterwards.

-Everything happens is real.
+Everything happens as real.

-But when you have a riot that everybody knows is coming, and you've got the cameras and you've got the journalists, and you've got blithering idiots like Don Lemon getting there.
+But when you have a riot that everybody knows is coming, and you've got the cameras, and you've got the journalists, and you've got blithering idiots like Don Lemon getting there.

 Do you realize what he did yesterday?